Home>Blog>10 Best Ways To Keep Bugs Away From Patio Furniture

 Cover your furniture

-Covering your outdoor sofas, dining tables, and chairs with a tarp or sheet can help keep bugs from landing on them when it's not in use.
+Covering your outdoor sofas, dining tables, and chairs with protective covers can help keep bugs from landing on them when it's not in use.

 There are different types of materials available, such as plastic, canvas, and polyester.
 Plastic covers are the most affordable option, but they may not be as durable as other materials.
 Canvas and polyester covers are more durable and resistant to tearing.